rtconner/Services_Ebay/README.md

  - Update namespaces from Services_Ebay to \Services\Ebay
  - Reduce dependencies on old pear libraries
  - Remove file includes and depend on  autoloaders
- - In some places update to use pear2 packages

 #### Installation